 Allow to cool slightly before slicing.

 Although I’m sure there are other quiche recipes on the interest I felt it would be remiss of me not to include my very own recipe on Gourmet Getaways.
-It may not be the most authentic quiche Lorraine recipe about… but, because I love cheese and bacon I’m sure it will be one of the tastiest quiches you will make.
+It may not be the most authentic Quiche Lorraine recipe about… but, I’m sure it will be one of the tastiest quiches you will make.